How to Use a Combi Boiler Efficiently

-Combi boilers have become a popular choice for homeowners across the UK and are now the boiler of choice in new build installations, mainly thanks to their high levels of efficiency and compact size.
+Combi boilers have become a popular choice for homeowners across the UK and are now the boiler of choice in new build installations.
+Mainly thanks to their high levels of efficiency and small size.

-Unlike system and regular boilers, which store domestic hot water in a cylinder, combi boilers heat water directly from the mains as and when needed.
+Unlike system boilers and regular boilers, that store domestic hot water in a cylinder, combi boilers heat water directly from the mains as and when needed.
 This means that if you turn on the hot water tap, the combi will ignite and begin heating the water to the desired temperature.

 Heating hot water on demand allows you to enjoy mains water pressure, although the pressure will weaken if more taps and showers are turned on at the same time.
 For this reason, combi boilers are best suited to smaller homes with 1-2 bathrooms.